go-to-k/lamver/README.md

 ## What is

-CLI tool to search Lambda runtime values and versions.
+CLI tool to search AWS Lambda runtime values and versions.

 By filtering by **regions, runtime and versions, or part of the function name**, you can find a list of functions **across regions**.

 This will allow you can see the following.

-- What functions exist in which regions
+- What Lambda functions exist in which regions
 - Whether there are any functions that **have reached EOL**
 - Whether there is a function in **an unexpected region**
 - Whether a function exists based on **a specific naming rule**